 Wood procurement in Estonia

 Holmen Mets is certified under the FSC® (FSC-ID) standard for Chain of Custody.
 Holmen considers the systems for traceability now in use in Estonia to meet exacting requirements.
-The return of land confiscated after the Second World War has now been largely completed.
-There are consequently fewer forests now whose ownership is unclear, which makes it easier for the authorities to verify the origin of wood.
-The state-owned forests are certified under FSC®.
+The state-owned forests are certified under FSC® Forest Management Standard.
 This is equivalent to around half the total acreage of forest land in the country.
-The proportion of certified, privately owned forests is small.
+The proportion of privately owned forests, certified under forest management standard, is small.

 Wood procurement in the UK